manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/03-scene-class.md

 As we went over in the Initialize section, `LoadContent()` is called from within the `Initialize()` method.

 ### UnloadContent()
-The `UnloadContent()` allows us to dispose of any content loaded when the scene ends to ensure we clear any from memory that no longer needs to be there.
+The `UnloadContent()` allows us to unload any content loaded by the scene when the scene ends.

 ```csharp
 /// <summary>